- iOS app development cost typically ranges from $15,000 for a simple MVP to $700,000+ for a complex, enterprise-grade application.

 How Long Does iOS App Development Actually Take?

 Budget and timeline are two sides of the same equation.
 You can’t plan one without understanding the other.
-Yet most cost guides bury timeline data inside a features table and move on.
+Here’s what the development calendar actually looks like for a typical iOS app development project

 Discovery & scoping — 1 to 3 weeks